marcinma/k8s-5days/day4/00_Deployment/README.md

 6. Create ingress attached to this service
 7. Attach ingress object so your dns name + `/canary` is available
 8. Access through browser, traffic should hit both of them 50% of time
+9. Delete all ingress and all deployments with services created in this task